 - intense heat or redness

 These can indicate vascular involvement and require immediate medical care.
 Always seek experienced, licensed injectors.
+Serious complications are rare, but recognizing early warning signs is critical for safety.

 Who Should Avoid These Fillers?